reinacchi/seria/README.md

 ![seria logo](logo.png)

 - **⚠️ This library is heavily Work in Progress!!
-Please do not use.**
+Please do not use yet.**

-**Seria** is a lightweight Revolt client library built for the Rust ecosystem.
+**Seria** is a Rust-based library for interacting with Revolt.

 ## Installation